WhyNotHugo/django-mercadopago/README.rst

 retained, some missing fields had to be filled.
 Auto-generated data will have negative key values, and should easily be recognizable.

-Regrettably, filling in this data is not possible.
+Regrettably, filling in this data automatically is not possible.
 However, there is no data loss involved.

 Licence
 -------